itsRAZAN/HR-Analytics-CaseStudy/README.md

 # HR Analytics in Power Bi (CASE STUDY)
-## 1.1 Case Study Goal
+## 1. Case Study Goal
  The core goal of this case study is to build a report using datasets from a Tech company called Atlas Labs.
 Atlas Labs HR team want to be able to monitor key metrics on employees.
 Their secondary goal is to understand what factors impact employee attrition.

-## 1.2 Attrition Definition
+###  Attrition Definition

-attrition means,the departure of employees from the organization for any reason (voluntary or involuntary), including resignation, termination, death or retirement.
+Attrition means,the departure of employees from the organization for any reason (voluntary or involuntary), including resignation, termination, death or retirement.

 ## 2. Data Modeling and Exploratory data analysis (EDA)
 In this case study, using the Kimball Model approach we will be working with facts and dimensions to build our model.
 From our dataset, the fact table stores the Performance Ratings.\
 This table contains information about employees yearly reviews and helps Atlas Labs manage their employees performance on a regular basis.
 This is the central point of our snowflake schema.
 It contains 11 different columns and has multiple rows per employee.
 We have five dimension tables that we will be working with: Employee, EducationLevel, RatingLevel, SatisfiedLevel, and Date.

-## 2.1 Building the data model: Date dimension and relating tables
+### 2.1 Building the data model: Date dimension and relating tables
 In this stage, we will also model our data.
 This will enable us to connect our six different tables The first step we will take is to Create a new calculated table that uses the DAX code.Next we will connect the following tables: